 There are a few drawbacks to keep in mind when considering a long-term care rider.

 For one thing, you may be expected to pay a large upfront premium for coverage.
-The insurance company’s risk assessment will determine how high your premium will be based on the likelihood of you needing long-term care in the future.
+The insurance company’s risk assessment will determine the cost of your premium.
+It will base the price on the likelihood of you needing long-term care in the future.

 Paying it could also be challenging if you don’t have a lot of liquid cash reserves available.
 You might have to sell off some of your investments or withdraw money from a 401(k) or IRA to cover the premium payment.
 Worse, this can potentially trigger a tax penalty.